-The FIG Foundation will be providing scholarships of up to 4,000 euros to PhD students.
+The FIG Foundation will be providing scholarships of up to 4,000 euros plus possible funding for conference travel to PhD students.

 - be studying for a PhD degree and registered solely in a surveying/geomatics academic programme that teaches surveying in a country listed by the World Bank as a low-income, lower-middle or upper-middle income economy,

 - have had a paper accepted by a peer reviewed international journal based on their doctoral research project; applicants should be the lead author, and the paper should be co-authored with their supervisor,

 - should not have submitted their final thesis at the application deadline.

 Applicants should submit the following set of documents in English as a single file in PDF format using.
 A4 size paper using 25 mm (1” margins).
 Each item should begin on a new page.
 Ensure that you adhere to the requirements to avoid disqualification.

 - A completed check list – see the end of this document.
 Note that if one item on the checklist is missing or disqualifies the candidate, the application is unlikely to be considered.